orbit-mvi/orbit-mvi/README.md

 ```

 The core syntax DSL plugin (`transform/sideEffect/reduce`) works out of the box
-and does not need to be explicitly installed.
+with no explicit configuration necessary.

 ## Creating a simple Orbit 2 ViewModel

-Using the core orbit DSL we can create a simple functional ViewModel.
+Using the core Orbit DSL, we can create a simple, functional ViewModel.

 ### Define the contract

-First we need to define its state and declared side effects.
+First, we need to define its state and declared side effects.

 ``` kotlin
 data class CalculatorState(